b1rdfr0st/Up-To-Date-Leech-Mirror-Groups/README.md

 ## GitHub Actions

 The repository includes a workflow that runs the script every day at 00:00 UTC and commits any changes to the repository.
+The workflow also sends Telegram notifications with the collected links.

+### Telegram Setup

+To enable Telegram notifications, you need to set up the following GitHub Secrets:

+1. **TELEGRAM_BOT_TOKEN**: Your Telegram bot token (get it from [@BotFather](https://t.me/botfather))
+2. **TELEGRAM_CHAT_ID**: Your Telegram channel/chat ID where notifications will be sent

+The script will automatically send formatted messages with:
+- Daily update timestamp
+- All collected leech mirror group links (in quoted format)
+- Project information and relevant links

 No manual intervention is required.

 ## Contributing